Board of directors

 PhD, BSc (Hons)

-Professor Mike Ryan is the Interim Deputy Vice-Chancellor (Research) and Senior Vice-President at Monash University, providing leadership, direction and advancing the University’s research agenda.
-Prior to this appointment, Professor Ryan was Pro Vice-Chancellor (Research) at Monash.
+Professor Mike Ryan is Pro Vice-Chancellor (Research) at Monash University, providing leadership, direction and advancing the University’s research agenda.

 Professor Ryan is an award-winning research leader with a background in biochemistry.
 He heads the Mitochondrial Biology and Disease Laboratory at Monash University’s Biomedical Discovery Institute, with funding from the Australian Research Council (ARC), National Health and Medical Research Council (NHMRC), the Medical Research Future Fund (MRFF) and the Mito Foundation.
 His research seeks to understand mitochondrial disease pathogenesis and to contribute to the prevention, diagnosis, treatment and cures of mitochondrial disorders.

-Professor Ryan is a member of the Board for the Mito Foundation and is Chair of the Scientific and Medical Advisory Panel.
-He also Chairs the Research Grant panels for the International Human Frontiers Science Program Organisation (Strasbourg).
+Professor Ryan is a Member of the Board for the Mito Foundation and is Chair of the Scientific and Medical Advisory Panel.
+He also Chaired the Research Grant panels for the International Human Frontiers Science Program Organisation (Strasbourg).

 Before coming to Monash, Professor Ryan was Head of the Department of Biochemistry at La Trobe University, and was an Alexander von Humboldt Fellow at the University of Freiburg, Germany.
 He holds a Bachelor of Science (Honours) and PhD in Biochemistry from La Trobe University.